Matrix4348/matrix4348.github.io/kongregate/kongregate-and-flash-games.md

 How to proceed:
 * Install a user script manager (a browser extension that... manages user scripts): Tampermonkey, Violentmonkey, Greasemonkey or something else (with "monkey" in the name, most of the time...).
 Then, activate it (if needed).
+<br>**WARNING: on Chrome and its siblings, you may need to enable developer mode for extensions, if you want any user script to run (go to about://extensions and toggle it on from there).**
-<br>*My user script does not work in Greasemonkey 4, so in any browser supporting that, use something else.*
+<br>*My user script does not work in Greasemonkey 4, so in any browser supporting that (only Firefox?), use something else.*
 * Go to [Greasyfork](https://greasyfork.org/en/scripts/438325-kongregate-flash-games-fixer) and click "install".
 * **If you want high scores to be submitted, install the very good [Kong Flash API patcher](https://greasyfork.org/en/scripts/494088-kong-flash-api-patcher) user script from Colin969, a Ruffle developer.**